FrankMartinuz/2020_5BI_team1_Liboni/docs/Architecture_Coding_Design.md

-#	Logical View
+##	Logical View

 In this section the modules of the system are expressed in terms of components (architecture)

 The architecture of our project is very simple, in fact the *Server* can be assigned to the business layer, and we can also have a database for manage our users.
 For the other side, the *Client* can be assigned to Presentation layer because its purpose is to provide a Graphic Interface

-# Process View
+## Process View

 The **Server** crate a new thread for every users connected.
 In this way every users can have a "private" space in the Server.
 The thread will be opened with login and closed with logout

-The **Server** crate a new thread for every mex sent.
+The **Client** crate a new thread for every mex sent.
 In this way the users have a personal chat until the chat goes on.
 The thread will be opened with the sent of the first message to another users and closed with the end of the chat

-#	Physical View
+##	Physical View

 The only physical device required is a machine always turned on with a running Server.
 The clients also need a machine but are not essentially for proper operation of server, in fact the server will work fine also without clients.

-#	Use Case View
+##	Use Case View

 For correct use of this application you need to set up your IP address in .py file and after start it.